Can you have PCOS with regular periods? Your top questions, answered by the Women’s Wellness Centre

 The two-cell theory looks at how oestrogen and androgen are produced in the ovary.
 In PCOS, luteinizing hormone (LH) levels are much higher, which leads to more androgen production in the ovaries.
 PCOS is also associated with insulin resistance, which can further impact androgen levels.

-Some women have high AMH, indicating a high ovarian reserve or possibly PCOS.
-Thus AMH has been suggested as an additional criterion for diagnosing PCOS but is not yet officially used.
+Some women with high AMH levels may have a high ovarian reserve or possibly PCOS.
+Because of this, AMH has been suggested as a potential extra marker for diagnosing PCOS, though it’s not officially part of the criteria yet.

 PCOS QA

-Is PCOS related to oestrogen insufficiency or early menopause?
+Is PCOS linked to low oestrogen or early menopause?

-As women with PCOS have a higher than average ovarian reserve, they reach menopause at an older age than women with no PCOS.
+Interestingly, women with PCOS usually have a higher-than-average ovarian reserve, which means they tend to reach menopause later than those without PCOS.

 How does PCOS impact fertility?

-Women can influence the frequency of ovulation through lifestyle changes.
-For example, a woman with PCOS and a BMI of 40 who makes nutritional and exercise changes to her lifestyle, may be able to regain regular periods and ovulation, reversing the diagnosis of PCOS.
-This is not absolute and it depends on the severity of PCOS.
+Yes.
+In many cases, the frequency of ovulation can be improved through lifestyle adjustments.
+For example, a woman with PCOS and a BMI of 40 who adopts nutritional and exercise changes may experience the return of regular periods and ovulation.
+This can even reverse the PCOS diagnosis.
+However, outcomes vary based on the severity of the condition, and improvement is not guaranteed in every case.

 Treatment of PCOS for fertility